Food waste in the United Kingdom: History

+Early 20th century

 Food waste was identified as a problem in the UK as early as World War I. Combating food waste was one of the initial goals of the Women's Institutes (WI), set up in 1915, and remains a subject of their campaigns.
 Rationing was adopted during World War I, although it was voluntary, from February 1917; it was only between December 1917 and February 1918 that rationing began, in stages, to be made compulsory.
-As well, there is no evidence to suggest that by 1918 fines were imposed on either individuals or businesses for wasting food.
+Furthermore, there is no evidence to suggest that by 1918 fines were imposed on either individuals or businesses for wasting food.
 Meanwhile, in the United States (where shortages were hardly comparable), legislators considered laws restricting the distribution of food in order to cut waste, breaches of which might be punishable by fines or imprisonment.

 During World War II, rationing was imposed almost immediately.
-Restrictions were immediately more stringent than in the Great War as with effect from 8 January 1940, ration books were issued and most foods were subject to ration.
-By August 1940, legislation was passed that made the wasting of food a prisonable offence.
+Restrictions were immediately more stringent than in World War I: with effect from 8 January 1940, ration books were issued and most foods were subject to ration.
+By August 1940, food waste was an imprisonable offence under the law.
 Posters encouraged kitchen waste to be used for feeding animals, primarily swine but also poultry.

+Late 20th century

 Many of the methods suggested by current campaigns to prevent food waste have taken inspiration from those of World War II.
-Despite this, it remains debatable whether the waste campaigns and rationing, during and post-WWII, achieved any long-term change in people's attitudes towards waste; WRAP's report on domestic household waste found older people to waste as much avoidable waste as younger people.
+Despite this, it remains debatable whether the waste campaigns and rationing, during and post-WWII, achieved any long-term change in people's attitudes towards waste; WRAP's 2007report on domestic household waste found that older people generate as much avoidable waste as younger people.
 Further, as early as 1980, only twenty-five years after rationing was fully abolished, a journal article published that year found significant levels of waste at home, in restaurants and in sectors of the food industry.
 However, the rising amount of food waste could also be attributed to a change of lifestyle, for instance the buying of produce which has a shorter shelf life; which would involuntarily lead to more food being thrown away.

+By the late 1990s, things had worsened, and the food manufacturing sector was estimated to be generating over 8,000,000 tonnes of food waste annually.
+A documentary in 1998 revealed tonnes of edible food being discarded at a Tesco store, provoking a renewed response on the issue of food waste.